obsxrver/ComfyUI-Distributed/README.md

 - **Batch Node**: Your workflow must include a node with the title "BATCH" or "BATCH SIZE" (case-insensitive).
 This is required for the Multi-GPU system to detect the batch size for distribution.
 - The system will show an error if no batch node with the correct title is found.

+## API Endpoints

+The extension provides several REST API endpoints for integration:

+- `GET /multigpu/config` - Retrieve current configuration
+- `POST /multigpu/config/update_worker` - Enable/disable a worker
+- `POST /multigpu/config/update_setting` - Update configuration settings
+- `POST /multigpu/prepare_job` - Prepare a multi-GPU job
+- `POST /multigpu/clear_memory` - Clear VRAM on workers
+- `POST /multigpu/job_complete` - Worker callback for job completion

 ## Performance Considerations

 - **Parallel Execution**: All enabled GPUs process simultaneously for maximum throughput
-- **Batch Size**: Total generation = batch_size × number_of_active_GPUs
+- **Batch Size**: Total generation = batch_size × (1 master + number_of_enabled_workers)
 - **Smart Launching**: The launcher only starts instances that aren't already running
 - **Memory Management**: Use appropriate `extra_args` in configuration for memory optimization
+- **Network Overhead**: Minimal - only final images are transferred between instances

 ## Troubleshooting

 - **Workers not connecting**: Ensure CORS headers are enabled (`--enable-cors-header`)
 - **VRAM errors**: Add memory management flags in `extra_args` (e.g., `--highvram`, `--disable-smart-memory`)
 - **Port conflicts**: Ensure each instance uses a unique port
-- **Partial startup**: The launcher will automatically start only missing instances without affecting running ones
+- **Launcher errors**: Ensure the batch file is in the ComfyUI root directory with the `venv` folder
+- **Batch node not found**: Ensure your workflow has a node titled "BATCH" or "BATCH SIZE"
+- **ComfyUI CLI not found**: Make sure ComfyUI CLI is installed (`pip install comfyui-cli`)

 ## Development

-This project is under active development.
+This project is stable and ready for use.
 Contributions are welcome!

 ### Planned Features/Improvements